open-mmlab/mmdetection/configs/autoassign/README.md

 **Note**:

-1. We find that the performance is unstable with 1x setting and may fluctuate by about 0.3 mAP.
-We report the best results.
+1. We find that the performance is unstable with 1x setting and may fluctuate by about 0.3 mAP. mAP 40.3 ~ 40.6 is acceptable.